 On 21 September 2016, the Group announced that it had been granted a seven-year extension to the Group's wholly-owned Exploration Licence covering the Mangazeisky silver project.
 Prior to the extension, the Group was permitted to explore on the property until 31 December 2016.
-The extension provides that the new licence term will run to 31 December 2023.
-The directors have a high degree of confidence that it will be extended given the renewal process is routine.
+In September 2023, the Mangazeisky exploration license was extended by the Federal Subsoil Use Agency in the Russian Federation ("Rosnedra") through to 31 December 2026.